 I hate multiplexes.
 They have smaller screens, adopt variable pricing and excessively overcharge.
 People justify these shortcomings by saying that there is variety of movies that you can choose from in a multiplex.
 WTF kind of explanation is that?
 If I want to watch a particular movie, I bloody want to watch that movie only.
 I don’t care about the variety of crap available at the theatre.
 It is like saying I go to an underwear store because of the variety of sizes they have!

 All this apart, by far the worst part about multiplexes is that they have created sub classes among people.
 People feel going to multiplexes is classier as compared to single screen theatres.
 And this is seen most rampantly when couples go to movies.
 Have you seen the number of couples in PVR.
 When I asked my brother why he doesn’t take out girls to movies he simply said that girls want you to take them to PVR and he couldn’t afford that.
 I totally agree with him.
-The girl who is more concerned about the elitism attached with the theatre rather than the movie experience, let alone your pocket is a fucking whore.
-The whore doesn’t realize that it is more fun to watch a movie like ‘Lagaan’ in a single screen when people started dancing when India won the match rather than go to PVR and stare at the screen for 3 hours.
+The girl who is more concerned about the elitism attached with the theatre rather than the movie experience, let alone your pocket is not worth it.
+She doesn’t realize that it is more fun to watch a movie like ‘Lagaan’ in a single screen when people started dancing when India won the match rather than go to PVR and stare at the screen for 3 hours.
 If you are a Bangalorean, think about the times you saw ‘Upendra’ or ‘A’ in a single screen theatre versus say seeing ‘Iron Man 2’ in PVR.
 Can you even compare the two?

 The sad is part is that most of the single screen theatres today are being torn down to build shopping complexes and malls.
 Every mall that comes up will have more multiplexes, and will kill more single screens.
 There might come a day when the last single screen theatre is torn down and that day will probably be known as the ‘The day when affordable cinema died’.